How to Keep a Health Diary

 - Brief description of the symptom(s) you experienced.
-Try to use consistent and precise words (these might include vertigo, dizziness, tinnitus, light-headedness, brain fog, headache, hearing loss, nausea, fainting, blurred vision, pressure in the ear, stumbling or falling) – browse our symptoms page for more terms to use.
+Try to use consistent and precise words (these might include vertigo, tinnitus, light-headedness, brain fog, headache, hearing loss, nausea, fainting, blurred vision, pressure in the ear, stumbling, or falling) – browse our symptoms page for more terms to use.

 - Day and time of each episode.

-- If you have vertigo - which way does the room seem to spin?
+- If you have vertigo, which way did the room seem to spin?

-- What you were doing when you were symptomatic?
+- What you were doing when your symptoms came on?

 - What position you were in?
-For example, did dizziness occur when you were upright or did you roll over in bed?
+For example, did you get dizzy when you were stood up, or when you rolled over in bed?
 Did it happen – or was it worse - when you moved your head?